The first settlements

 The encounter between the Spanish and Inca civilizations occurred in the sixteenth century.
 In 1532 the armies of Francisco Pizarro captured Atahualpa in Cajamarca.
 Aborigine population decreased considerably in the first centuries, and the Viceroyalty of Peru was created in 1542 after a confrontation between the territory conquerors and the Spanish Crown.
 The process of the Spanish settlement was consolidated in the sixteenth century under the administration of Viceroy Francisco de Toledo, who set the foundations of the colonial economy: the control system of native labor (mita, a tribute that had to be paid in labor by the native Indians) for mining and handcrafted production.
 These activities, together with mercantile monopoly, were the basis of colonial economy.
 But the change of dynasty and reforms implemented by the Bourbons in the XVIII century faced non-conformity in many social sectors.
 The most important expression of this was the indigenous uprising of Tupac Amaru II, which began to spread the creole movement that led to independence of Latin America in the XIX century.
 By the XVII century the Viceroyalty of Peru stretched between Panama and Tierra del Fuego.
 Catholic priests preach merged with Andean religious beliefs, establishing a mixed system of beliefs, syncretism, which continues to the present day.
 Along with Spaniards, people of African descent also arrived in Ancient Peru.
 They, together with indigenous population and the Spaniards form the social structure of the country.
 During the XVI and XVII centuries, Peruvian colonial art and intellectual production made their contributions to Spanish tradition.

 Peru was declared an independent country by Jose de San Martin in 1821, and in 1824 Simon Bolivar secured it by winning the wars of independence.
 However, despite efforts to organize the young Peruvian republic, in the XIX century the country faced with paying the price of struggle: a tough economic crisis and a military autocratic government that offered little prospect of government to civilian governments.
-By 1860, thanks to the profit from business with guano, cotton and sugar, the government waived the contributions of indigenous population and abolished the slavery of black people.
+By 1860, in the context of the economic welfare due to guano from the marine isles, cotton and sugar, the contributions of indigenous population was eliminated and the slavery was abolished.
 Chinese and Europeans migrated to Peru to increase manpower and integrated into society.
 Railways were built to improve the connectivity along the Peruvian territory and Manuel Pardo led the Peru’s first civilian regime.
 The first wave of Japanese migration arrived in Peru at the end of the century.
-In 1879, Peru, allied with Bolivia, faced Chile in the War of the Pacific.
+In 1879, Peru, Bolivia and Chile confronted in the conflict known as the War of the Pacific.
 After 4 years of clashes war ended in 1883.
 Peru and Chile signed the Treaty of Ancon (1883) and the Treaty of Lima in 1929.
 After a new peak of military autocratic government, civilian governments returned to power, occurring the period called “Aristocratic Republic”, during which power was in the hands of the oligarchy devoted to agricultural export, economic activities, mining and finance.
 There was a rubber exploitation boom and a number of movements championing the union and worker’s rights emerged.

 The early years of the XX century were marked by a long civil dictatorship whose leader was Augusto B. Leguía.
 His project to modernize the country, by launching an ambitious program for building a large infrastructure to create the basis of a Patria Nueva (“a new homeland”) indebted the State, which could not cope with the economic crisis of 1929.
 It was also a period with a rich intellectual creation, whose main representatives were both the founder of APRA, Víctor Raúl Haya de la Torre, and José Carlos Mariátegui, creator of the Peruvian socialist thought.
 The latter was also at the core of the country’s intellectual and artistic expressions throughout his short life.
 After the fall of Leguía, militarism reappeared and was interrupted by the democratic governments of Prado in 1939 and Bustamante y Rivero in 1945.
 In 1948, Manuel A. Odria initiated a new military government which lasted for eight years.
 His government mixed large infrastructure public works with a harsh crackdown of opposition political parties.
 Navigation conditions on Amazon River motivated the agreements with Brazil until 1909 when the border between the two countries was defined.
 After a long negotiation, the border treaty with Colombia was approved by the Peruvian Congress in 1927 and Colombians were provided access to the Amazon river.
-In 1929, after territorial disputes with Chile, result of the war waged in the XIX century, the decision to resume relations led to the signing of the treaty by which Peru reacquired the region Tacna and Chile kept Arica.
+In 1929, as a result of the War of the Pacific, the renewal of the territorial relations led to the signing of the Treaty of Lima, by which Peru reacquired the region Tacna.
 In 1968 the Armed Forces led a coup d’etat and removed President Fernando Belaúnde Terry from power.
 The early years of this military dictatorship were different from those of their Latin Americans contemporaries because of its rather socialist inspiration.
 Peru was governed by General Juan Velasco Alvarado, who proposed an expansion of the state, a policy intended to solve major problems that had impoverished the country.
 For this purpose, oil industry and communication media were nationalized and an agrarian reform was implemented.
 In 1975 followed the leadership of General Francisco Morales Bermúdez who, under population pressure, convened a Constituent Assembly.

 In 1980, Belaúnde Terry was elected again as President of the Republic.
 In the early years of this decade two subversive movements emerged and shook Peru through their extreme violence for more than ten years.
 During Alan García’s government (1985 – 1990), initial economic growth was followed by a crisis of external debt and the generation of large macroeconomic imbalances, while witnessing an increase in the violence of terrorist movements such as “Sendero Luminoso” (Shining Path) and MRTA.
 In that context, Alberto Fujimori was elected in 1990.
 His government proved controversial, some giving him credit for defeating terrorism and halting hyperinflation and others highlighting the unconstitutional dissolution of Congress in 1992, his second reelection in 2000 and acts of corruption and human rights violations during his commission.
 Facing people protests demanding new elections, Fujimori abandoned the country and the Democratic Transition Government of President Valentín Paniagua was established in November 2000.